 Connecting all Discovery Data to Technical Services

-In order to ensure that all CIs are connected to Technical Service Offerings as required by the CSDM, we can create a more abstract data model to define how this should be done.
+To ensure that all CIs are connected to Technical Service Offerings as the CSDM requires, we can create a more abstract data model to define how this should be done.
 Discovery tools can populate a lot of data into different CI classes.
-And one thing to consider also is that some CIs are connected to services via another CIs.
-For example discs and memory modules should be related to computers that are then connected to services.
+And one thing to consider also is that some CIs are connected to services via other CIs.
+For example, discs and memory modules should be related to computers that are then connected to services.

 With these two blueprints above, we can ensure that:

 - All discovered applications are connected to business services and business applications.

 - All other discovered CIs are connected to Technical Service Offerings responsible for maintaining, supporting, and managing them.